-There are three primary details to look at when verifying a vacuum’s technical aspects:
+There are three primary details to consider when verifying a vacuum’s technical aspects:

-- Input power –the amps or wattage of each device has to be specifically indicated on the user’s manual.
-This way, consumers would be able to check how much electricity each product would possibly consume.
+- Input power –The amps or wattage of each device has to be specifically indicated on the user’s manual.
+This way, consumers are able to check how much electricity each product would possibly consume.

-- Output power – this can be identified as the ‘airwatts’ and states the airflow that is converted by the input power at the tip of the vacuum’s hose.
+- Output power – This can be identified as ‘airwatts’, and indicates the airflow that is converted by the input power at the tip of the vacuum’s hose.

-These details should give the consumer an idea of how much time would have to be spent in vacuum cleaning, as well as roughlyhow much power or electricity would be consumed during the vacuuming process.
+These details should give the consumer an idea of how much time will have to be spent vacuuming, as well as roughly how much power or electricity will be consumed during the vacuuming process.

 What not to Buy When Browsing through various Vacuum Cleaners

-The abundance of home appliance brands also means that consumers have more choices when it comes to home appliances that would best suit their needs.
+The abundance of home appliance brands means that consumers have more choices when it comes to devices that would best suit their needs.
 Vacuum cleaners are no exception.
 So with the vast variety of cleaners out there, here are some tips on what not to buy:

 - Products or devices that do not offer a manufacturer’s warranty.
-Remember, even the cheapest piece of commodity has to have a warranty should at least cover repairs and replacement for factory defects.
+Remember, even the cheapest vacuum has to have a warranty that should at least cover repairs and replacement for factory defects.

 - Do not buy products that come from dealers in other states or cities.
 This is because local dealers often provide some sort of technical support for their products.
-So buying from a dealer who is located somewhere else may mean either paying for the transportation costs of having to transport the product to the dealer or having to forgo the much-needed support entirely.
+So, buying from a dealer who is located far away may mean either paying for the transportation costs of having to send the vacuum back to the dealer or having to forgo the much-needed support entirely.

-- Brand new vacuum cleaners should not have any visible dents or a single speck of dust on the inside.
+- Brand new vacuum cleaners should not have any visible dents or any trace of dust on the inside.
 If either one of these is present, then that certainly means that the product is either used or it has a factory defect.
 Best steer clear from that product.

-And one last thing, consumers who have physical limitations or are handicapped have to consider the weight of the vacuum cleaner that they are eyeing.
-Something that’s too heavy might make it difficult for the costumer to take the device in and out of the storage closet or to lift it up for cleaning the higher portions of the walls.
-Not to worry though, since there are hundreds of lightweight upright vacuum cleaners to choose from that also offer as many of the features and characteristics of great vacuums as the device can carry.
+Lastly, consumers who have physical limitations or are handicapped have to consider the weight of the vacuum cleaner that they are buying.
+Something that’s too heavy might make it difficult for the costumer to take the device in and out of the storage closet, or to lift it up for cleaning the higher portions of the walls.
+Not to worry though, since there are hundreds of lightweight, upright vacuum cleaners that still provide all the features that you need to get the job done right.